17 Best Customer Support Platform Portals in 2025

 The Bottom Line

-While the platform is great for smaller companies on a budget while also allowing for on-prem hosting, Jitbit Helpdesk might not have all the features for businesses that need in-depth analytics or reporting.
+The platform is ideal for smaller companies on a budget, and it supports on-premises hosting.
+But Jitbit Helpdesk might not have all the features businesses need for in-depth analytics or reporting.

 Features

-- Groove’s Knowledge Base enables businesses to craft self-service solutions by publishing articles, FAQs, and product guides that customers can easily search.
-This reduces routine questions while letting customers find solutions on their own terms.
+- Knowledge base: Groove enables businesses to craft self-service solutions by publishing articles, FAQs, and product guides that customers can easily search.

-- Your agents can collaborate on tickets behind the scenes by leaving private notes or reassigning tasks.
+- Ticket collaboration features: You and your team can leave private notes or reassign tasks to tickets.
 This flexible tagging system adds another layer of organization, allowing teams to sort and categorize customer requests swiftly.

 Ideal Users